Category Definition · Architectural Trajectory

-A Governance Operating System is enterprise authority infrastructure — the foundational layer that governs how governance itself operates within an organization.
+A Governance Operating System (GOS) is the architectural end-state in which governance becomes a structural property of the operating estate rather than a process overlay on top of it.
 It is not a compliance tool, a risk dashboard, or a policy management platform.
-It is the structural substrate upon which all governance activities execute: enforcing authority boundaries, managing deterministic lifecycles, preserving immutable decision records, and maintaining institutional integrity through architectural constraints that cannot be bypassed through informal channels.
+It is the substrate upon which governance activities execute: authority boundaries are enforced at the system, lifecycle transitions are deterministic, decision records are immutable, and institutional integrity is maintained through architectural constraints that cannot be bypassed through informal channels.

-The Governance OS represents a category distinction, not an incremental improvement.
-Traditional compliance tools support governance processes by providing interfaces, workflows, and reporting.
-A Governance Operating System enforces governance discipline by treating authority, lifecycle transitions, and decision integrity as infrastructure-level concerns.
+The GOS framing is a category distinction, not an incremental improvement on compliance tooling.
 The distinction is analogous to the difference between a financial reporting tool and a core banking system: one provides visibility, the other enforces structural integrity.

 Core Capabilities

-The Governance Operating System is defined by four foundational capabilities that together constitute enterprise authority infrastructure.
+The Governance Operating System end-state is defined by four foundational capabilities that together constitute enterprise authority infrastructure.
 Each capability addresses a distinct governance concern while operating as an integrated system.
+Govula ships all four today as a Governance Intelligence Platform.

 Authority Modeling